alphagov/govuk-developer-docs/source/manual/creating-a-new-environment.html.md

 #### Configure

-1. On Github Enterprise, create a new configuration repository for your environment.
+1. On GitHub Enterprise, create a new configuration repository for your environment.
 Make sure that the [Bots](https://github.digital.cabinet-office.gov.uk/organizations/gds/teams/3) team has access to to your new repository